Mods-Center/HyperOS-Security-Center/README.md

 - Enjoy!

 ### Changelog
-- Added new app info page ui along with new functions
+- New functions in app info page
-- Enabled gunsight functionality for all games
+- Useless switches and functions have been removed compared to previous version
+- Added blurred UI for game turbo
 - Removed restriction of wifi access management for system apps
-- Enabled various video and game turbo features
+- Added true daily data usage toggle
 - Removed the 10s countdown
-- Unlocked Video Toolbox features with user choice
+- Removed sim or Xiaomi account dependency
 - And more...

 ### Important:
-- Mod is originally for Cn roms only [Reason](https://t.me/cringe_screenshots/346) but it can be used in Xiaomi Eu roms as well.
+- It is mandatory to clean package cache while updating security app via module or directly .

 ### Note
 - Users with Global/CN ROMs based on Android 13 or above are required to flash this [Apk Protection Patch](https://github.com/Mods-Center/Apk-Protection-Patch) module first